bringoneops/AIArbitrage/README.md

 Simple cryptocurrency data ingestor demonstrating async Rust agents.
 Both Binance and Coinbase agents stream market data via WebSockets.

-This repository is organised as a Cargo workspace containing two crates:
+This repository is organised as a Cargo workspace containing several crates:

 - `crypto-ingestor` – the main executable that spawns exchange agents.
 - `canonicalizer` – a standalone service crate providing a library and binary for converting exchange-specific symbols into a canonical `BASE-QUOTE` form.
 - `analytics` – consumes canonicalized trades, tracks latest prices per exchange and emits spread events.
+- `on-chain` – monitors DEX pools for liquidity changes and swaps and cross-checks prices against Chainlink and Pyth oracles.

 ## Available agents